-The VCAA are responsible for writing the Study Designs and Assessment Guidance for each VCE subject.
-This information contains essential references which should be consulted regularly.
-The VCAA is the body responsible for calculating Study Scores.
+The VCAA are responsible for writing the Study Designs and assessment guidelines for each VCE subject.
+This information contains essential references and amendments which should be consulted regularly.
+The VCAA is the body responsible for administering the VCE including calculating Study Scores.